 Scratching: When a horse is scratched it simply means it will not take part in the race.
 If you placed a bet one the race once the final field is announced you will get your stake back, usually within minutes if you are betting with an online bookmaker.

 All in markets: You won’t have to worry about this one unless you are investing on a Melbourne Cup in the future.
-The All-in market refers to the field of runners before it is finalised.
+The All-in market refers to the field of runners before the Melbourne Cup field is finalised.
 The odds are invariably much larger than those you will get on the day, because there is a possibly the horse will not run.
 The difference between an all-in bet and a regular bet on the day is if your horse does not run once the final field is announced you will your money returned, but if your all-in horse does not run it is counted as a loss.

 Protest: Your horse has passed the post first and you are ready to jump in the queue and collect your winnings.
 Hold on though, there’s a protest, first vs. second on the result.
 What does this mean?
 It just means that a horse that could have potentially won was impeded to the point where their winning chance was snuffed out.
 If the protest is “upheld” that means the result is overturned, while a “dismissed” protest means the results stay as they were at the finish.
+Betting with the majority of our trusted online bookmakers plays in your favour however, given they will pay out on first past the post and the result of the protest.

 This is one of the most important aspects of betting you should look at prior to making your investment.